Catastrophe in Elastic Tensegrity Frameworks: Algebraic reformulation

-We now want to show that avoiding $\cdisc$ preserves the stability of the corresponding elastic tensegrity framework.
-For this, we first need a precise definition of what it means to be a local minimum of $\widetilde{Q}_y(x,\delta)$ subject to the constraint $\mathcal{G}_y$.
+We now introduce conditions that will eventually correspond to stability of the elastic tensegrity framework.
+For this, we first define a \emph{nondegenerate} point $z \in \mathcal{LC}_\R$ using second-order sufficient conditions for local minima of nonlinear constrained optimization problems.